Yerrakaluva

-Yerrakaluvaa is a river that forms boundary between Khammam district of Telangana and West Godavari district of Andhra Pradesh.
+Yerrakaluvaa is a river that forms boundary between Khammam district of Telangana and Eluru district of Andhra Pradesh.

 The area is often affected by floods.
 Many villages every year lose their crops to floods and many families lose everything.

-This river and nearby Kolleru lake drain into the Upputeru river before joining the Bay of Bengal near Mogultur in the West Godavari district.
-Yerrakalva passes near Konguvarigudem village in Jangareddigudem mandal of West Godavari district.
+This river and nearby Kolleru lake drain into the Upputeru river before joining the Bay of Bengal near Mogultur in the Eluru district.
+Yerrakalva passes near Konguvarigudem village in Jangareddigudem mandal of Eluru district.

 Yerra Kaluva reservoir

 Yerra Kaluva Reservoir was constructed in 1976.
 The Yerrakalva Reservoir Project consisted of an earthen dam formed across the river.

 The ayacut proposed to be irrigated by this project is 9,996 ha benefiting 22 villages in Jangareddigudem, Kamavarapukota, Dwaraka Tirumala, Nallajerla and Tadepalligudem mandals.
 Flood moderation is provided for safeguarding about 8,094 ha of fertile lands between Anantapalli and Nandamuru Aqueduct.
 The project components are: